Registration - Simulations run on the User-Interface

 The arguments are :

-• base-setup-path --> Set the base path where the user's client script resides, otherwise gsy-e-sdk/setups is taken as default for the user's client scripts.
-Users can provide either an absolute or a relative file path.
+is taken as default for the user's client scripts.
+Users can provide either an absolute or a relative file path.setup

-• username --> Username of agent authorised to communicate with respective collaboration/CN.
+--> Username of agent authorised to communicate with respective collaboration/CN.password

-• simulation-id --> UUID of the collaboration or Canary Test Network
+--> UUID of the collaboration or Canary Test Networksimulation-config-path

-• simulation-config-path --> Path to the JSON file that contains the user's collaboration/CN information.
+--> Path to the JSON file that contains the user's collaboration/CN information.run-on-redis

-Instead of passing the JSON file, the user can directly pass the relevant variables as arguments in the CLI commands.
+The user can directly pass the relevant variables as arguments in the CLI commands.
 For that to work, the user needs to pass the domain name and websocket name (both are optional parameters and only relevant when connecting to specific domains) and the simulation_id.
-The simulation_id corresponds to the Universally Unique Identifier.
+The simulation_id corresponds to the Universally Unique Identifier (UUID).
 This token can be found in the URL of a collaboration or a Canary Test Network in the User Interface.
+It is the UUID right after the URL https://gridsingularity.com/singularity-map/results/

 To run the Asset API, users can run the following command by adapting the arguments to their case: